Calculate pixel-perfect grid columns

 Photoshop's guide layout

-Photoshop provides the necessary inputs fields, but you're required to know exactly which numbers to enter.
+Photoshop provides the necessary input fields, but you're required to know exactly which numbers to enter.
 The preview option may actually be detrimental, because it allows you to eyeball your guides.
 Not exactly the most precise way to measure pixels.

 Sketch's layout settings